choria-legacy/choria-emulator/README.md

 Expect the eventual outcome to be statements about the scalability of Choria given specific test environments.
 But we'd like this to be usable and open so others can validate our methods and reproduce for their own networks.

 # Choria Emualtor
 As it's unrealistic that you'll have a 100 000 nodes just lying around your lab an emulator is included that creates multiple Choria instances in memory in a single process.
+The instances are not emulated as such they are running instances of the real Choria Server.

-Each instance can have a number of emulated agents, belong to many sub collectives and generally you'll be able to interact with them from the normal Choria `mco` CLI in representitive ways and it will generate traffic matching a real Choria.
+Each instance can have a number of emulated agents, belong to many sub collectives and generally you'll be able to interact with them from the normal Choria `mco` CLI in representative ways and it will generate traffic matching a real Choria.

 On my MBP I can run 2 000 instances of Choria along with a Choria Broker and the Choria client all on the same laptop and response times are around 1.5 seconds for all nodes.
 Of course what is realistic per VM varies on spec but I have had good success with 750-1000 emulated instances on a 2GB VM.